kwdila/roulette_dapp/README.md

 # roulette_dapp

-Simple roulette dapp on solana with pdas and secure random number generation from switchboard
+Simple roulette dapp on solana with pdas and xorshift randomness